timothyjj/newyorktrailheads/_posts/2019-2-23-5-Tips-to-Get-Your-Kids-Hiking.md

 ---
 layout: default
 title: 5 Tips to Get Your Kids Hiking
-excerpt: Advice for training children to love the outdoors & learn to hike
+excerpt: Advice for helping children to love the outdoors & learn to hike
 categories: [Hiking Tips]

 images: